-It’s very Willy-Wonka-esque inside the cab of a locomotive.
-An Umpa-Lumpa would need a step-stool to see out the forward cab window.
+It’s very Willy-Wonka-esque inside the cab of a locomotive; an Umpa-Lumpa would need a step-stool to see out the forward cab window.
 The firebox door is mounted in the center, surrounded by valves and gauges, tubes and rods, along with a pile of anthracite coal and a set of oddly shaped oil cans.
-Blobs of oil blurped upwards through a water-filled glass tube like an intravenous line into who-knows-where.
+Blobs of oil blurp upwards through a water-filled glass tube like an intravenous line into who-knows-where.
 The cab hissed, thumped and cranked as I stood there, sweating from the heat while taking in this mad science scene.
-Nothing is labeled.
-Even if things were marked, a wet blanket of dust and grease would render all illegible.
+Nothing is labeled; the slimy, wet blanket of dust and grease renders all illegible.
 So don’t even think about stealing a steam locomotive.
 There are no on-board instructions to follow.
 You can’t just hop in and drive it away.
 If you could, where would you go with it?
 Take it for a joy ride around a loop of track and you’ll be found out.
 That is, if you’re found.

 The most important thing to know about operating a steam locomotive is this: You can blow yourself up.
 Spectacularly.
 If maintained poorly or operated wantonly, a locomotive can quickly transform itself from a darling little puff-puff into an angry, hot tank-load of TNT.
-As recently as 1995, the firebox failed on a scenic railroad steam locomotive in Gettysburg, Pennsylvania, owing to a low water level inside the boiler, leaving the engineer with 3rd degree burns over 65% of his body, and two firemen seriously burned.
+As recently as 1995, the firebox failed on a scenic railroad steam locomotive in Gettysburg, Pennsylvania, owing to a low water level inside the boiler.

 Steam locomotives have redundant systems to prevent your sweet lil’ Thomas the Train from mutating into the Terror Train Express.
 Disasters can be avoided if the locomotive is properly maintained at all times, and if the engineer ensures that the water level remains high enough to maintain the boiler’s integrity.
 If any part of the boiler weakens under pressure, as Brian said, “You’ll never know what happened.”

-To avoid being nominated for a Darwin Award, named in honor of Charles Darwin to “commemorate those who improve our gene pool by removing themselves from it”, you must keep your eye on the water glass, a vertical gauge that shows the level of water inside the boiler.
+To avoid being nominated for a Darwin Award, you must keep your eye on the water glass, a vertical gauge that shows the level of water inside the boiler.
 The guys operating Gettysburg Locomotive 1278 kept their eyes on it too, which unfortunately for them displayed a false reading throughout their excursion.
 To learn about how ignorance and neglect led to this calamity, see the accident report here: NTSB Report

 After Brian made sure we reviewed the locomotive’s safety mechanisms in detail (like I said earlier, he’s in demand), we ran through the process of blowing down the water glass and opening the gage cocks to make sure we’d have sufficient and free-flowing water during our numerous passes around the village.
 Here is a sampling of recommendations from his handout on safety from IDC Online :